memri/schema/predicateHierarchy/predicate/date/dateModified/description.md

-The date on which the CreativeWork was most recently modified or when the item's entry was modified within a DataFeed.
+Last modification date of the Item.